w3c/WebPlatformWG/WorkMode.md

 * Web Platform' [Meeting Wiki](//www.w3.org/wiki/Webapps/Meetings) contains: information about the group's formal meetings including upcoming meetings,  links to previous f2f meetings, schedules for semi-regular topic-specific virtual meetings.
 * [IRC and Meeting Resources](//www.w3.org/wiki/Webapps/Meetings#IRC_and_Meeting_Resources)

-== Consensus and Call for Consensus ==
+## Consensus and Call for Consensus

 Consensus is a very important part of the W3C process and is [formally codified in the Process Document](//www.w3.org/2015/Process-20150901/#Consensus) as follows:

-:Consensus is a core value of the W3C.
+> Consensus is a core value of the W3C.
 To promote consensus, the W3C process requires Chairs to ensure that groups consider all legitimate views and objections, and endeavor to resolve them, whether these views and objections are expressed by the active participants of the group or by others (e.g., another W3C group, a group in another organization, or the general public).

 Since most of Web Platform' work is done without formal meetings, the group uses a ''Call for Consensus'' (aka CfC) mechanism (typically email) to formally gather input on a specific question such as ''Is spec X ready to be published as a Last Call Working Draft?''. '''When a CfC is issued, an explicit response from WG members is preferred and note that the lack of a response will always be considered assent i.e. agreement with the proposal.'''